RobertBorbey/OrangeHRM-manual-testing-JIRA/README.md

 a) Login functionality as an Admin

-b) Admin Module – ADD, RESET, SEARCH functionalities
+b) Admin Module – ADD, RESET and SEARCH functionalities

 c) Application functionality from desktop perspective